Nevada Wolf Pack football: Retired numbers

-Hawkins was a three-time All-American (Division I-AA), and led Division I-AA in rushing twice.
-Selected in the tenth round of the 1981 NFL Draft by the Oakland Raiders, he played seven seasons with the Raiders and was a member of the 1984 team that won Super Bowl XVIII.
+Hawkins was a three-time I-AA All-American, and led Division I-AA in rushing twice.
+Selected in the tenth round of the 1981 NFL draft by the Oakland Raiders, he played seven seasons with the Raiders and was a member of the 1984 team that won Super Bowl XVIII.
 He rushed for 5,333 yards at Nevada and also had 11 consecutive games in a season with at least 100 rushing yards per game.
 He was inducted into the College Football Hall of Fame in 1997.

-Marion Motley played three seasons with the Wolf Pack, and has been considered by many as "The Jackie Robinson of Football."
-Motley was one of four black players to break professional football's color barrier when he signed with the Cleveland Browns in 1946, and helped lead the Browns to four straight AAFC titles and the 1950 NFL title in their first year in the league.
-Motley was inducted into the Pro Football Hall of Fame in 1968 and was selected to the NFL 75th Anniversary All-Time Team in 1994.
+Motley played three seasons with the Wolf Pack, and has been considered by many as "The Jackie Robinson of Football".
+Motley was one of four black players to break professional football's color barrier when he signed with the Cleveland Browns in 1946, and helped lead the Browns to four straight All-America Football Conference (AAFC) titles and the 1950 NFL title in their first year in the league.
+Motley was inducted into the Pro Football Hall of Fame in 1968 and was selected to the NFL 75th Anniversary All-Time Team.